Koverse/documentation/docs/source/installguide.rst

   c.
 Zookeeper Servers: A comma separated list of host:port where ZooKeeper is running.
 The hosts can be seen in Cloudera Manager under the ZooKeeper Service on the Instances tab.
   d.
 PostgreSQL Password: this can be left blank if you are using the Cloudera Manager PostgreSQL database as the installation process will automatically retrieve the login credentials.
   e.
 Accumulo Password: The password for the root user in Accumulo.
 Accumulo's default is "secret".
-  f.
-Webserver port: The port the Koverse webserver will listen on.

 Verify that everything has installed and started properly: